 - The best way to seek nonurgent care now is to call your providers office.
 They may recommend an office visit or one of our virtual care options, like telehealth video visits or a primary care E-Visit.
 Use our Find a Doctor search tool if you need one.

-- Back to business may not feel like business as usual.
+- Your experience at our care sites may look a little different.
 Our fight continues against COVID-19, and every decision we make will put safety first, even at the expense of efficiency or convenience.
 See our added safety measures.

 OhioHealth is performing inpatient and outpatient surgeries.

 - You will receive information directly from your physician's office about your upcoming procedures, and where to go if you need testing.

 - If you are scheduled for a surgery or procedure with anesthesia or sedation at an OhioHealth facility, you must be tested for COVID-19 within 72 hours of your procedure if you are not two weeks past your final vaccine dose.
 Learn more about the testing process here.

-OhioHealth Physician Group is continuing to offer telehealth appointments by phone or video to patients who do not need to be treated in person.
+OhioHealth Physician Group is offering telehealth appointments to patients who do not need to be treated in person.

 - More than 1,000 OhioHealth primary care and specialist physicians in nearly every medical specialty are caring for patients virtually with telehealth appointments.

 - Your physician will decide whether a telehealth visit is the best to approach your care, based on your unique needs and medical necessity.

 When you go to the doctor's office or the hospital, you may see many of the same precautions you see at the grocery store or in other public settings to promote social distancing and prevent the spread of disease.